When I first started researching what tools are used out in industry, I found lots of developers would recommend learning git

 To start, you’ll need a few things:

-• A locally installed copy of git
+- A locally installed copy of

-• A current or empty project
+- A current or empty project

-• (Optional) A git GUI
+- (Optional) A

-I’d also strongly recommend using an online git repository such as GitHub or Bitbucket.
-While not necessary to run or even take advantage of git, an online repository gives you a place to securely store your code.
+, an online repository gives you a place to securely store your code.
 Hosting your code online allows you to work remotely across multiple machines (more on this later) and protects your code from catastrophic loss on your local machine.

 Preferences aside, the key difference between the two sites is that Bitbucket provides users private repositories for free, while on GitHub this is a paid feature.
 The rest of this guide assumes you have successfully initialized your repository and connected it to a remote host outside your machine.